 What Does it Cost?

-Standard Service: $240 per gel band with tryptic digest, or $280 with alternative digest.
-Each sample submitted must consist of no more than 5mm of gel lane.
-This service includes identification of a single specified common PTM on a single protein.
+Standard Service: $240 per gel band with tryptic digest, or $280 with an alternative enzyme.
+Each sample submitted must consist of no more than 1 cm of gel lane.
 Certain PTMs may be excluded due to complexity of analysis.
-Contact the core for information.
+Contact the core for more information.

 What We Do

-We run your gel band samples on our Q-Exactive or Orbitrap Elite mass-spectrometry platforms, using a short reverse-phase LC-MS/MS method.
-We identify proteins from samples using our in-house data analysis pipeline (CPFP).
-We search for PTMs that you have specified.
-We run a PTM localization scoring algorithm against the data.
-We provide a brief summary of results, and access to full results online.
+We run your gel band samples on our Orbitrap Fusion Lumos mass-spectrometry platform, using a short reverse-phase LC-MS/MS method.
+We identify proteins from samples using Proteome Discoverer 2.2 and search for PTMs that you have specified.
+We provide a list of the proteins and the peptides identified, including the PTMs and their localiztion.
 We are available to discuss results with you.